VishalNayek/github-repo-intelligence/readme.md

 AI-powered Repository Intelligence
 ```

-## 📚 Status
+## 📚 Project Status

 **Current status:** 🚧 In development

-The current version focuses on the backend foundation and GitHub API integration.
-AI-powered repository analysis will be added in later stages.
+The current version has a working FastAPI backend, GitHub API integration, structured responses, error handling, and unit tests with mocked external dependencies.

+The next development stage is **PostgreSQL persistence**.